ray5273/comentario/docs/content/getting-started/configuration/embedding.en.md

 #### Manual initialisation

-If you disabled automatic initialisation by adding `auto-init="false"`, you'll need to initialise Comentario manually.
+If you disabled automatic initialisation by adding `auto-init="false"`, you need to initialise Comentario manually by calling the `main()` method of the web component.
 Here's a simple example:

 ```html
 <comentario-comments id="comments"></comentario-comments>